Overspill estate: Social costs of overspill estates

-For many people, the choice was between living in the slums of a city in which they desired to be and preferred to live, or more live-able housing on the outskirts of the city, where they did not wish to live, but had proper amenities and better quality housing.
+For many people, the choice was between living in the slums of a city in which they desired to be, or more liveable housing on the outskirts of the city, where they did not wish to live, but had proper amenities and better quality housing.
 Some reasons behind families and individuals moving to overspill estates included the need for better housing, inability to acquire higher quality housing within the city they were living, forced removal through slum clearance schemes, and local authorities deeming housing to be inadequate.

 First-hand accounts recall a divide between overspill estate tenants and existing residents of the overspill towns.
-In order to make connections with people already living in the communities, those who have relocated from the inner city often found that they had to seek out the social interactions as the existing residents were more reserved than the new tenants.
+In order to make connections with people already living in the communities, those who had relocated from the inner city often found that they had to seek out the social interactions as the existing residents were more reserved than the new tenants.
 Extended families were often split by some family members relocating to overspill estates while others stayed behind in the busier cities.
 For some new residents of overspill estates, this was isolating and they felt that the new homes were remote, compared with their previous living arrangements of being central to the city, as well as their families and friends.
 This more rural lifestyle was quite different to what was previously known to those who had relocated from the city slums.
 Though overcrowded, city slums often provided a sense of intimacy within its residents as families and kinship ties were strong, which was mostly lost for those living in overspill estates.

 In terms of the original residents of the towns in which overspill estates were built, there were some reservations regarding the construction of overspill estates and town expansion.
 The loss of community and identity, and of historic features or landscapes due to new housing developments, were of concern to some of the towns.
 For those residents who moved out of the slums of busy cities, it was a different experience.
 There were many positive aspects of moving to overspill estates, despite the desires to live in major cities.
 Those living in slum-like areas of major cities often experienced substandard living spaces with overcrowding issues including shared toilets for multiple families or entire families sharing one bedroom.
 Compared to the cities from which they were relocated, tenants in overspill estates experienced better housing and amenities, no shared living arrangements or overcrowding in housing, and a significant reduction in general congestion of the towns.